Decentraland-DAO/wiki-adv/Software Settings.md

 [[/images/render_properties.png]]

-### Frame Rate
+## Frame Rate
 By default Blender **Frame Rate** is 24, which is good for movies.
 It's highly recommended to change Frame Rate to **30**, which is standard for games and this setting is important for creating game-ready character animations.

 *Settings Location*

 [[/images/frame_rate.png]]

-### Face Orientation
+## Face Orientation
-**Face Orientation** - display orientation of face normals.
+Display orientation of face normals.
 This setting allow creators to detect all inverted normals on a model. it's highly recommended to keep this setting always on.

 By default, when you turn on Face Orientation setting, "right" normals on model shown as blue color, and "wrong" inverted normals as red color, which cause creators to turn this setting on and off time from time to check if everything is good.